garlicbulb-puzhuo/ggo/docs/ec2.md

 - Manually insert the task in the master ec2 mysql backend
 - Select `cs231n.v7` as the source AMI
 - Make sure to check `Persistent request`
-- Put the following bash script into `user data` when launching an ec2 instance
+- On the ec2 launch page, in `Advanced details` section, put the following bash script into `User data` when launching an ec2 instance.

     ```
     #!/bin/bash